[keith-snook.info]

 Inductors oppose the flow of a.c. by generating a 'back emf' which is maximum at the maximum rate of current change [crossing zero] ~ In a dynamo LD generates a rotating magnetic field opposing the fixed magnet and because of this a dynamo with a constant load cannot produce more power beyond a certain speed simply by turning faster even though the higher speed generates a higher voltage [inside the dynamo]

-The formula for back emf is VL=−L(∂I/∂t) when the current through the inductor falls the voltage across it rises and multiplying IL×VL at any time we get the instantaneous power in the inductor ~ Power [or I×V] is generated between the 5 zero crossing points but unlike the resistors real power half of it is negative [generated by the inductor itself] so the average per cycle in the inductor is zero but for part of a cycle could become very real
+The formula for back emf is VL=−L(∂I/∂t) when the current through the inductor falls the voltage across it rises and multiplying IL×VL at any time we get the instantaneous power in the inductor ~ Power [or I×V] is generated between the 5 zero crossing points but unlike the resistors real power half of it is negative [generated by the inductor itself] so the average power per cycle in the inductor is zero but for a part of a cycle could be very real

-If an inductor circuit is suddenly broken ~ especially when the current is at a peak ~ the rate of change of current falling to zero will be much greater than at the sine wave zero crossing points ~ Often so great that VL=−L(∂I/∂t) now produces a back emf greater than the normal peak voltage and we may see [or feel] an arc at the disconnection point
+If an inductor circuit is suddenly broken ~ especially when the current is at a peak ~ the rate of change of current falling to zero will be much greater than at the sine wave zero crossing points ~ Often so great that VL=−L(∂I/∂t) now produces a back emf greater than the normal peak voltage and we may see [or feel or hear] an arc at the disconnection point

 If the resistive power is real the inductive or any reactive power ~ half of which is negative ~ can be considered as apparent or imaginary ~ The current through a capacitor is also 90˚ out of phase with the voltage across it and there are also 5 zero crossings and imaginary reactive power when IC×VC is integrated over a whole number of cycles